Lightning-AI/torchmetrics/docs/source/pages/implement.rst

+.. _implement:

 *********************
 Implementing a Metric
 *********************

-To implement your custom metric, subclass the base ``Metric`` class and implement the following methods:
+To implement your own custom metric, subclass the base :class:`~torchmetrics.Metric` class and implement the following methods:

 - ``__init__()``: Each state variable should be called using ``self.add_state(...)``.
 - ``update()``: Any code needed to update the state given any inputs to the metric.